wkumari/draft-kh-dnsop-7706bis/README.md

    software running on the same machine as the recursive resolver.
-   Thus, recursive resolver software such as BIND will not need to add much new functionality, but recursive resolver software such as
+   Thus, recursive resolver software such as BIND will not need to add much new functionality, but recursive resolver software such as Unbound will need to be able to talk to an authoritative server (such as NSD) running on the same host.

-Kumari & Hoffman         Expires August 31, 2018                [Page 3]
+Kumari & Hoffman        Expires September 2, 2018               [Page 3]

-Internet-Draft          Running Root on Loopback           February 2018
+Internet-Draft          Running Root on Loopback              March 2018

-   Unbound will need to be able to talk to an authoritative server (such as NSD) running on the same host.

    Because of the significant operational risks described in this document, distributions of recursive DNS servers MUST NOT include